griffinpp/objection-soft-delete/README.md

           to: 'Users.id',
         },
         filter: (f) => {
-          f.where('deleted', false); // be sure to use whatever columnName you have specified in the `User` model },
+          f.whereNotDeleted(); // .whereNotDeleted() will use the correct columnName for the related model automatically },
       },
     }